sgustafson123/RealTimeBus/README.md

 # RealTimeBus
-This tracks the stops for a bus route from the MIT campus to Cambridge in Massachusetts, U.S.A.
+This tracks the stops for a bus route from the MIT campus to Cambridge University in Massachusetts, U.S.A.
 A map marker will appear on the map itself at each stop in real-time.
 Plan your trip and calculate your arrival at a specific stop along the route.

 ## To run: